First Korean Congress 1919

 I'm sure this will be a memory they'll never forget.

-I hope my short blog post (like all my other blog posts) was informational and entertaining at the same time.
+I hope my short blog post (like all my other blog posts) was informative and entertaining at the same time.
 Until next time, stay safe and stay healthy!

 XO,